 Foreign Language Educators of N.J.
 (FLENJ)

 FLENJ represents world language teachers (kindergarten through college).
 It advances and promotes the teaching of world languages, literatures and cultures.

 FLENJ offers professional development workshops as well as statewide meetings in the spring on topics of current interest to the profession and latest developments in methodology, materials and technology.
 It also offers mini grants for teachers, a student video contest, an education abroad program scholarships, teacher and student award as well as senior scholarships.

 Dues: $30/year ($50/two years); $10 for student members; $5 for retirees.

 Contact: Rosemary Cayea; FLENJmembers@aol.com; 609-586-9373

 N.J.
 Chapters of the American Assn. of Teachers of Spanish and Portuguese (NJAATSP)

-NJAATSP offers professional support to its members through workshops, seminars, and its website (www.njaatsp.org).
-It also coordinates the National Spanish Examination and Honor Societies for middle and high school students in our state and holds an annual Spanish Essay Contest for high school seniors.
+NJAATSP offers professional support to its members through workshops, seminars and its website.
+It also coordinates the National Spanish Examination and Honor Societies for middle and high school students in New Jersey and holds an annual Spanish Essay Contest for high school seniors.
 Members receive Hispania, the official journal of AATSP, published four times a year.